groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/sign/digital/docx.en.md

 breadcrumb: Put Digital signature on Docx for Java

 ############################# Head ############################
-head_title: "Adding Digital signatures in a Docx file with Java"
+head_title: "Adding Digital signatures in Docx file with Java"
 head_description: "Put Digital Signature on Docx file for Java using a few lines of code.
 Use the GroupDocs Document Signature API to sign dozens file formats."

 ############################# Header ############################
-title: "Sign .Docx files with Digital signatures in Java"
+title: "Sign Docx files with Digital signatures in Java"
 description: "How to add Digital Signature with a few lines of Java code"
 bg_image: "https://cms.admin.containerize.com/templates/aspose/App_Themes/V3/images/bg/header1.png"
 bg_overlay: false